Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Data and Analysis

-Subsequent to recalibration, we fitted Equation~\eqref{eq:fitted} (for the coasting cases) to the data using the \texttt{dynesty} implementation of Nested Sampling~(\citealt{cit:Speagle}, \citealt{cit:Koposov}).
+Subsequent to recalibration, we fitted Equation~\eqref{eq:fitted} (for the coasting cases) to the data using the \texttt{dynesty} implementation~\citep{cit:Speagle,cit:Koposov} of nested sampling~\citep{cit:Skilling-2004,cit:Skilling-2006} with 10,000 live points, uniform sampling, multiple bounding ellipsoids~\citep{cit:Feroz-Hobson-Bridges}, and a convergence criterion of ${\Delta \log{\mathcal{Z}}\leq 0.001}$.
 The priors of $\Omega_\mathrm{m,0}$ and $\sigma_{8,0}$ were taken to be uniform distributions on the $(0, 2)$ interval.
 The lower bound is motivated by the fact that neither $\Omega_\mathrm{m,0}$ nor $\sigma_{8,0}$ can take negative values, as that would be unphysical.
 The upper bound was chosen to be 2 as neither parameter is expected to exceed it based on independent empirical determinations.
 The results in Figure~\ref{fig:posteriors} demonstrate that the posterior distributions lie within the $(0, 2)$ interval.
 This same approach was taken in fitting the corresponding $f\sigma_8(z)$ for the $\Lambda$CDM case, except that Equations \eqref{eq:H-lcdm} and \eqref{eq:Da-lcdm} were used for both the fiducial and the "target" cosmologies, with only the specific parameter values differing between the two.
 The theoretical $f\sigma_8(z)$ curve for the $\Lambda$CDM case was constructed from the following two functions.
-Firstly, the analytical expression for $\sigma_8(z)=\sigma_{8,0}D(z)$ was obtained by using the fact that $D(a)=ag(a)/g(1)$, where $g(a)$ is the growth suppression factor~\citep{cit:Huterer-book}.
+Firstly, the analytical expression for $\sigma_8(z)=\sigma_{8,0}D(z)$ was obtained by using the fact that ${D(a)=ag(a)/g(1)}$, where $g(a)$ is the growth suppression factor~\citep{cit:Huterer-book}.
 For a flat $\Lambda$CDM universe, at late times, $g(z)$ can be expressed as~\citep{cit:Mo-et-al-GFE}